Systems Engineering and Design

 The systems engineering and design program prepares you to do well in all aspects of industry, including health care, communications, environmental stewardship, government, and business.
 Students who do not become employed upon graduation typically continue their education, though most graduates within this major pursue employment upon graduation.

-About thirty-one percent of our systems engineering and design graduates continue their education in graduate school, and about sixty-six percent take positions in industry.
 Employed graduates typically pursue careers in administration, automotive, control systems, and manufacturing, business systems integration and consulting, communication and computer systems, construction, marketing and product testing, operations and quality control, robotics.
-The average salary between 2020-21 for systems engineering and design grads was reported as $76,272 with a median signing bonus of $6,000.
+The average salary for Systems Engineering and Design grads in 2022-2023 reported as $80,247 with a median signing bonus of $5,000.

 employed or continuing education